 The neurotransmitter responsible for reducing neuronal excitability throughout the nervous system.
-There are two main classes of GABA: GABA-A and GABA-B. GABA plays a role in the development of the brain.
-GABA inhibits glutamate.
+There are two main classes of GABA: GABA-A and GABA-B. GABA plays a role in the development of the brain, and GABA inhibits glutamate.

 The chief excitatory neurotransmitter.
 In neuroscience, glutamate refers to the anion of glutamic acid in its role as a neurotransmitter: a chemical that nerve cells use to send signals to other cells.
-Glutamate plays an important role in learning, memory and synaptic plasticity.
-Glutamate is a building block for protein and many neurotransmitters.
-Glutamate drives the production of endocannabinoids.
+Glutamate plays a vital role in learning, memory, and synaptic plasticity.
+Glutamate is a building block for protein and many neurotransmitters, and Glutamate drives the production of endocannabinoids.
 See here for more.

 Study and treatment of the female urinary tract and reproductive organs.

 The resin of the cannabis plant usually bound and pressed together using ice or heat, and/or pressure.